 Line Item Scripts

-They apply to things like product discounts.
+They apply to promotions such as product discounts.

 Shipping Scripts